Shwe Kokko: Development projects

 In 2018 and 2019, the Cambodian government banned online casino gambling, forcing Chinese investors and crime syndicates to exit Sihanoukville, which had previously seen a major casino boom.
 In 2019, multiple casinos shifted their operations to Shwe Kokko.

-Shwe Kokko is home to Yatai New City (亞太新城 (Yàtài xīnchéng, aa3 taai3 san1 sing4)), as a partnership between Chit Lin Myaing Company and Yatai International Holdings Group (Yatai IHG), which is a regional online gambling operation owned by Chinese fugitive, She Zhijiang.
+Shwe Kokko is home to Yatai New City (亞太新城 (Yàtài xīnchéng, aa3 taai3 san1 sing4) lit.
+'Asia-Pacific New City'), as a partnership between Chit Lin Myaing Company and Yatai International Holdings Group (Yatai IHG), which is a regional online gambling operation owned by Chinese fugitive She Zhijiang.
 Chit Lin Myaing is owned by the Kayin State Border Guard Force, and will receive 30% of profits from this development, with the remainder of the profits going to Yatai.
 The Nation alleged that Wan Kuok-koi, a former leader of the 14K syndicate, was a co-investor in the project.

 In 2019, Singaporean-owned Building Cities Beyond Blockchain became Yatai's exclusive blockchain partner.
 The use of blockchain technology enables entities to circumvent government authorities, obscure financial transactions, and launder money.
-Building Cities Beyond Blockchain and Yatai launched Fincy, a financial platform in Shwe Kokko, without the approval of Myanmar’s Central Bank or any government ministry.
+Building Cities Beyond Blockchain and Yatai launched Fincy, a financial platform in Shwe Kokko, without the approval of Myanmar's Central Bank or any government ministry.

 Yatai portrayed the development as a US$15 billion special economic zone (SEZ), aimed at becoming a playground for Chinese gamblers near the Burmese-Thai border.
 In reality, Shwe Kokko is not an approved SEZ, which are established in accordance with Myanmar's SEZ laws.
 In October 2020, China's government officially distanced itself from the project.
 China's ambassador to Myanmar, Chen Hai, clarified this project was not part of the Belt and Road Initiative.